 Every Connection.
 Every Support.
 Everything We Have.

-A true leader aims to inspire--and at Cedars-Sinai, that's exactly what our Nurse Managers do.
-They've got a strong combination of clinical skills, management abilities, and integrity, and they devote every ounce of their hearts to all that they do here.
+A true leader aims to inspire--and at Cedars-Sinai, that's exactly what our Associate Directors do.
+They've got a strong combination of clinical skills, management abilities, and professionalism, and they devote every ounce of their hearts to all that they do here.
 This culture of passion and dedication pulses through Cedars-Sinai, and it's one of the many reasons we've earned a five-time Magnet designation.
 So if you're passionate about leading an excellent team at a world-class, 852-bed teaching and research facility, we invite you to bring your talents to Cedars-Sinai.
 Come discover for yourself why U.S. News & World Report has named us one of America's Best Hospitals.

 Are you ready to make a difference?